walvekarvarun/pharmacy_counting/README.md

 3. output - consisting of the output file(top_cost_drug.txt) for the above input file.
 4. src - consists of the sourcecode
 5. run.sh - shell script to run the above sourcecode and read the inputargument and outputargument
-6. insight_testsuite - consists of the following items:
+6. insight_testsuite - consists of the following items:<br />
-a. tests folder : including the original test provided, there are 5 other tests which have been run and executed successfully. the foldername specifies the test conducted.
+a. tests folder : including the original test provided, there are 5 other tests which have been run and executed successfully. the foldername specifies the test conducted.<br />
-b. run-tests.sh : shell script to run the tests.
+b. run-tests.sh : shell script to run the tests.<br />
-c. results.txt : output of the tests which have been run
+c. results.txt : output of the tests which have been run. <br />
-d. temp : temporary folder created while running the tests
+d. temp : temporary folder created while running the tests. <br />